shiffman/shiffman.net/teaching/a2z/visualization/index.md

 ![wordle1](http://www.wordle.net/thumb/wrdl/1092476/Period_G) ![wordle1](http://www.wordle.net/thumb/wrdl/1381018/US_Constitution)

-Wordle's core strategy for placing non-overlapping text is a randomized greedy algorithm meaning it tries to place a rectangles on the screen and if they don't intersect with any existing rectangles they get to stay.
-If they do, they are removed and wordle tries again.
-It's greedy because it starts with the largest rectangles first.
+Wordle's core strategy for placing non-overlapping text is a randomized greedy algorithm.
+This means it tries to place a rectangles on the screen and if it doesn't intersect with any of the existing rectangles then it gets to stay.
+If it does, however, it is deleted and wordle tries again.

 We can implement something similar using p5.
 First we need a function to [determine if two rectangles overlap](http://stackoverflow.com/questions/306316/determine-if-two-rectangles-overlap-each-other).
 Here's a quick and dirty JS implementation of the idea.